mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 Overall, FPC can be considered an addition to Fabric wherein all chaincode computation relies only on the correctness of data provided by an authenticated Client or computed inside of and signed by a validated Trusted Execution Environment.
 It assumes that the Ordering Service is a trusted system element.
 The Endorsing Peer outside of the Trusted Execution Environment, however, is considered untrusted.

 Writing chaincode for FPC should come natural to developers familiar with Fabric as the programming model (e.g., chaincode lifecycle, chaincode invocations and state) is the same as for normal Fabric chaincode.
 The main differences are a (for now at least) different programming language (C++) and a shim API which, on the one hand, is somewhat simplified but, on the other hand, also contains FPC-specific extensions such as allowing for private as well as public ledger state as well as a secure (yet “replicable”) random-number generator.
-A link is provided below in the "FPC Chaincode Library / Shim" section to detailed documentation.
+A link is provided below in the "FPC Shim" section to detailed documentation.

 In general, a developer can write chaincode largely without having to be aware that the code executes within a Trusted Execution Environment (TEE), often referred to as an Enclave.
 However, to understand the architecture and security underpinning it we introduce in the following several new concepts and terms.
 Except where noted otherwise, all elements of the architecture described below reside on a Fabric Peer.